-Euphorbia ingens (EU-for-Bia E-gens), more commonly known as Candelabra tree belongs to family Euphorbiaceae, the spurge family, and genus Euphorbia.
+Euphorbia ingens, also referred to as the candelabra tree cactus, belongs to the family Euphorbiaceae, the spurge family, and genus Euphorbia.

 Native to South Africa, these plants are found in the dry regions of Angola, Zimbabwe, Southern Africa, Malawi, Zambia, Mozambique, Botswana, and Swaziland (eSwatini).